 By drawing on the insights of committees, the Law Society can in turn meet its statutory duties and act as a major player in law reform and policy debates.

 There are currently 28 standing committees and one board (the Specialist Accreditation Board).
-In 2017, there will be some changes to the Law Society's policy committees.
-For example, the Juvenile Justice Committee is changing to a Children's Legal Issues Committee, and the Elder Law and Succession Committee will be an Elder Law, Capacity & Succession Committee.
 For the roles and priorities of the committees, see the 2017 Committees List.
 Any amendments to this list will be advised via Monday Briefs.

 Joining a standing committee

-Over September and October each year, solicitors practising in New South Wales are invited to submit expressions of interest online for membership of the Law Society’s standing committees for the coming year.
+Solicitors practising in New South Wales are invited to submit expressions of interest online for membership of the Law Society’s 2018 standing committees by not later than 6 October 2017.
+To apply, see the EOI form.